Troubleshooting HTTPS Capturing on macOS

 Test if Fiddler Everywhere is correctly configured to capture HTTPS traffic on macOS by executing a cURL command in the macOS terminal and checking the output in the terminal and inside Fiddler Everywhere:

 Open Fiddler Everywhere and ensure that it is configured to capture HTTPS traffic (The root certificate is installed and trusted and Settings > HTTPS > Capture HTTPS traffic is checked).
-There is no need to turn Live Traffic on - it does not matter in this test.

 Open a terminal and enter the following command: